Videogaming: Playing in a team in Elder Scrolls Online

 - Public Dungeons: see above.
 You can enter these as a Large Group, but you will probably find they are pretty easy.
 But a fun way of levelling a bunch of new characters in a team.

 - Dolmens / Dark Anchors: These are large multiplayer battles versus Daedra.
 There 3 of them in each zone — look for a little circular icon on the map.
 The Fighters Guild gives a daily quest to conquer all 3 Dark Anchors in a randomly chosen zone, so check in your local Fighters Guild HQ.
-Since their difficulty scales to the amount of players there, they are really fun with a large group — great if you just want a quick challenge.
+Since their difficulty scales to the amount of players, they can be really fun with a large group — great if you just want a quick challenge.

-- Dragons: You can find these in the Elsweyr chapter and Dragonhold DLC (if you have them unlocked).
+- Dragons: You can find these in the Elsweyr chapter and in the Dragonhold DLC bundle.
 Dragons are tough and are a serious challenge to even a large group.
 But really enjoyable, if you don’t mind dying a lot :-)

 - Cyrodil & Imperial City: These zones are designed for large-scale PvPvE groups, so they ideal if you have 5 or more people who want to adventure together.
 Get there by pressing L to go to the Campaign Finder.
 Note that Imperial City can get really difficult, so don’t go there without a good high-level team.
 Note that you don’t have to PvP in these zones if you don’t want to, there are also lots of PvE quests and delves you can do — just make sure to avoid the areas where the fighting is ;-)